brotatotes/bht-automation/bht gen 3/Luke/Chapter 18/Luke 18 2 bht.md

 # Luke 18:2 Commentary Help Text

 ## BHT:
-In this narrative, we encounter a judge who fearlessly defied God and callously disregarded the opinions and rights of others.
-This judge's lack of reverence and shame is exemplified in his treatment of a vulnerable widow.
-Our Lord indirectly guides us to understand the qualities essential for a judge, emphasizing the significance of both fearing God and respecting the rights of individuals.
-The judge's unprincipled behavior demonstrates the absence of religious and social restraints, rendering him unsuitable for the position of a ruler or magistrate.
+The judge in this account had no fear of God and paid no attention to the opinions or rights of others.
+Defying God's vengeance and despising the views of men, this judge displayed a complete disregard for everyone.
+The judge's character was lacking in reverence and respect, failing to meet the standards of a righteous and fair judge who ought to fear God and regard the rights of others.
+This judge's behavior showcased a selfish and reckless attitude, devoid of any consideration for the people they were meant to serve.

 ## Choicest Commentary Quotes:
 ### Henry Alford: